BenSmerdVisual/ai-learn/Andrew Ng.md

 - **Adverse Users in AI**- Bad people in the space
 	- Deepfakes- synthesize vidoes of people doing things that they never did- also can be sound
 	- Undermining democracy and privacy- can be done through oppressive surveillance
+- **AI Developing Economies**-
+	- Utilising AI to allow underdeveloped countries to leapfrog into a developing economy- things like mobile phones and where countries didnt use landlines, they skipped straight to mobile phones- India and China
+	- Good for countries to utilise AI in areas that they are already good at- eg if they are good at exporting Wine then use AI to help export Wine
+	- accelrate the public-private partnerships to accelerate development
+- **AI and jobs**- automating jobs and many will be replaced and many will be created
+	- Some companies thinks that AI will create more jobs than displace jobs
+	- **Conditional basic income**- Not a UBI but having a safety net, but also incentivising people to learn
+	- Lifelong learning society needs to be initiated because the learn for 4 years in college and cruise off that does not work
+	- Learn AI and use it combination with the area you like